mastodon/documentation/content/en/methods/apps/oauth.md

 Set a URI to redirect the user to.
 If this parameter is set to `urn:ietf:wg:oauth:2.0:oob` then the authorization code will be shown instead.
 Must match one of the redirect URIs declared during app registration.
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="scope" type="string" required=false >}}
 List of requested OAuth scopes, separated by spaces \(or by pluses, if using query parameters\).
 Must be a subset of scopes declared during app registration.
-If not provided, defaults to `read`.
+If this parameter not provided, all scopes for app will be return.
+Further, if there are no such scopes, defaults to `read`.
 {{< endapi-method-parameter >}}
 {{< api-method-parameter name="force_login" type="bool" required=false >}}
 Added in 2.6.0.
 Forces the user to re-login, which is necessary for authorizing with multiple accounts from the same instance.